Nemesio Camacho

-Nemesio Camacho Macías (November 1869 - 7 May 1929) was a Colombian businessman and politician.
+Nemesio Camacho Macías (November 1869 — 7 May 1929) was a Colombian businessman and politician.
 The Stadium Nemesio Camacho in Bogotá is named after him.

 He was the manager of the Bank of the Republic, the Colombian Train of the Pacific and the Tramways of Bogotá.
 He was also Ministry of Finance and Public Credit appointed by the President Rafael Reyes.

 His son Luis Camacho Matiz, was the person who offered the land where the stadium would be constructed.

 Biography

-Nemesio Camacho Macias (Subachoque, Colombia, November 1869 - Paris, France, May 7, 1929) was a Colombian lawyer, politician, and businessman.
-He was a minister, senator and the chief of the Central Bank of Bogota Tram and Pacific Railroad.
-His son Luis Camacho donated the land which was called "El Campin" to build the football stadium that bears his name in Bogota.